 Back in 2018 I decided to try and film regular videos as something I could give to people who’d finished one of our outreach courses.
 It seemed to me that, although there was a lot of Christian content out there, most of it was aimed at more mature Christians.
 There was very little, if anything, to actually teach people the faith from the ground up aimed at an online audience.

 This is why I decided to create Understand the Bible.
 The idea is to be a course like Christianity Explored or Alpha, but to be far more comprehensive.
-My hope is to teach the Christian faith in a systematic way, rather than (as many churches do) preaching through different books of the Bible or looking at different topics.
-In other words, what the church used to call catechism.
+My hope is to teach the Christian faith in a comprehensive and systematic way – what the church used to call catechism.
 This is designed to complement, rather than replace, regular expository preaching.
 In fact, I believe that both are necessary!

 Using Understand the Bible as a course

 In our church, we have started a midweek group and we are using the Understand the Bible videos as a course.
 The videos would be ideal for a small group or a home group situation, or perhaps a group (like an adult Sunday school) before church on a Sunday morning.

 My suggestion is to show the video and then spend some time discussing it – I haven’t produced discussion questions for each video but, in my experience, people are often quite happy to come up with their own questions!

 You could run the course as an outreach course, looking at What is Christianity?

 There’s no fixed charge for a course, although if you do appreciate it I would appreciate if you were able to donate to UTB.

 As a pastor myself, I do appreciate why someone might be suspicious of an internet ministry.
 I often wonder when I see an internet ministry who oversees it and who the authors are accountable to.
 Sadly, I think there is far too much unaccountable internet ministry going on.
 Let me try to reassure you here.